|

 CONS (Disadvantages of Automation or Reasons Not to Automate)

-- Design time constraints - automated systems typically take longer to design and deploy because each one is essentially a custom design effort.
+• Design time constraints - automated systems typically take longer to design and deploy because each one is essentially a custom design effort.
+It is common that a new facility takes three years to execute.